warrickw/arduino-beep/README.md

 3. This will clone the library into your Arduino libraries.
 4. Restart the Arduino IDE.

-Make sure you have also installed Beep's depencancy on Arduino_Vector (in the same manner), available at https://github.com/zacsketches/Arduino_Vector
+Make sure you have also installed Beep's depencancy on Arduino_Vector (installed in the same manner as above), available at https://github.com/zacsketches/Arduino_Vector